For parents in Salzburg City, It helps when a youth route in Itzling needs to become checkable. Start with age, start point and route home.

 For Itzling, these 2026 signals matter most:

-- Corner with teen afternoons, open operation and direct bus-line-6 access
+- Corner with teen afternoons, open operation, address Austraße 3b and direct bus-line-6 access.

-- the Bewohnerservice Itzling as meeting point, advice structure and district support
+- the Bewohnerservice Itzling as meeting point, advice, participation and lending structure.

 That combination is strong precisely because it does not overpromise.
 It shows which parts of the district are truly workable.